Gorilla tracking in Uganda: What you need to Know

 What is a mountain Gorilla?

-A mountain Gorilla is a muscular ape with a large head, small ears big stomach and yes the largest in the primates family.
+Gorilla trekking Uganda for Mountain Gorillas is searching for a muscular ape with a large head, small ears big stomach and yes the largest in the primates family.
 Mountain Gorillas are equally endangered and are only 800 left in the world.
 Half of these are still protected in Uganda’s Bwindi conservation area while the rest occupy the vurunga ranges.

 Gorilla arms are extensively longer than the legs and the back descends down from the shoulders to the rump.
 This giant ape is large with the appearance of a beer paunch.
 The coat is black to greyish-black and adult males have a broad, silver color or whitish stripe that we preferably call “silverback” being a mark of an old Mountain Gorilla.
 A grown male mountain Gorilla Stands about 1.8m with a weight of 140-180kg and for females about 1.6m with a weight of 70-100kg.
 Mountain Gorillas are excitingly big and the experience of seeing this majestic Apes in the wilderness is a once in a lifetime inspirational journey in Uganda.
 Did i say we they share 98.7% DNA with the mountain Gorillas?
 Oh yes we do.

 Worry Not!
-Remarkably as one of the Top highlight of Uganda and being one of the top “must do” things in Uganda, These great apes can be seen in Bwindi impenetrable National park and Mghahinga National Park.
+Remarkably as one of the Top highlight of Uganda and being one of the top “must do” things in Uganda is Gorilla trekking Uganda, These great apes can be seen in Bwindi impenetrable National park and Mghahinga National Park.
 The Word is Mountain and yes expect an elevation between 1800 – 2200m ASL.
-Expect to wind in the mountain wilderness with some steep ridges, be ready to be enveloped and covered with the mist before you ascend and descend in the mountains.
+Expect to wind in the mountain wilderness with some steep ridges, be ready to be enveloped and covered with the mist before you ascend and descend in the mountains for Gorilla Trekking Uganda.
 For the Mghahinga part of the virunga ranges, sometimes the great apes cross over to Rwanda but don’t worry you can always get a replacement ticket for Bwindi.

-On record, Uganda has one of the best weather throughout the year even in its two experienced seasons.
+On record, Gorilla Trekking Uganda has one of the best weather throughout the year even in its two experienced seasons.
 The dry seasons starts mid December till late February and again mid june till September.
 The wet seasons which are the rainy seasons start late feb till mid may supposedly the most down pour months.
-The temperatures in Uganda are great throughout the year and averagely 26 degrees which still is great for visiting.
+The temperatures in Uganda are great throughout the year and averagely 26 degrees which still is great for Gorilla Trekking Uganda.
 Be advised that in the rainy seasons its muddy and rains are always expected in the afternoons.
-The steeps and paths in the forest are sometimes slippery but the gorilla experience is great as these Gorillas are easily found and never move a lot because they have a lot of fruits to feed.
+The steeps and paths in the forest for Gorilla Trekking Uganda are sometimes slippery but Gorilla Trekking Uganda experience is great as these Gorillas are easily found and never move a lot because they have a lot of fruits to feed.
 Mountain Gorillas live in a rainforest with high humidity, wet and muddy with steep slopes and rugged vegetation and so shall you follow them.
 The best thing about this activity is the trekking through the natural rainforest and still stands 95% chances finding them, getting up-close and personal.
 So basically the best time to visit the gorillas would be December till February and June till September however the other months would still be great.

 How it un-folds on the tracking Day: